SalK91/convex_optimization/docs/reinforcement/3_modelfree.md

 1. Monte Carlo (MC) methods: learn from complete episodes by averaging returns.
 2. Temporal Difference (TD) methods: learn from incomplete episodes by bootstrapping from existing estimates.

-These two approaches represent different strategies for estimating expected returns from data.

 ## Monte Carlo Policy Evaluation